Reading time:

-Weight problems in multiple sclerosis
+Weight problems with multiple sclerosis

 Factors influencing weight gain in multiple sclerosis